Soyle-Productions/soyle-stories-user-manual/What is.../a Theme.md

 # Theme

 A Theme is a central question within the story that the story explores and will (sometimes) attempt to answer.
+There can be one or more Themes in a story.

 ### Typical properties of a theme include: